DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 5. **Optional advanced extra task:** Adjust list of imports for approval [here](/05_AdjustApprovalList.md)

-:white_check_mark: We also created a partially implemented application including data model located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution) of your forked repository that covers all tasks.
+:white_check_mark: We also created a partially implemented application including data model located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution).
 You only have to import it to your environment.
 Note that the import slightly differs in that case.
 Check out [here](/02_ImportImplementedArtefacts.md) how to do it.

-If at any Point you need assistance nevertheless do not hesitate to ask.
+If at any point you need further assistance do not hesitate to ask.
 We are here to Help you.